 Get creative, and learn something new.
 This could be anything from cocktail making in Bristol, to glass blowing in Bath, flower arranging in Battersea or learning survival skills in Kent.
 You might surprise yourself and find a new passion, much like I did with mosaic making five years ago.

 Switch off on a Microgap

 Everyone needs to press pause on their daily lives at some point.
-England has plenty of opportunities to switch off and go on a hike, join a yoga class or even stargaze.
+England has plenty of opportunities to switch off and go on a hike, road trip through the villages in the Cotswolds, join a yoga class or even stargaze, just one of the things to do in Alnwick.
 Make sure to take a moment for yourself and turn off your phone.
 As someone whose always been too attached to their phone, I thought a digital detox would be impossible.
 However, after an overnight digital detox in Bedford last year, I’ve thankfully learnt to put away my devices more often.